chingchenms/llvm/docs/Coroutines.rst

 .. _coro.save:

-'llvm.experimental.coro.save' Intrinsic
+'llvm.coro.save' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ::

-  declare token @llvm.experimental.coro.save()
+  declare token @llvm.coro.save()

 Overview:
 """""""""

-The '``llvm.experimental.coro.save``' marks the point where a coroutine is considered suspened (and thus eligible for resumption).
+The '``llvm.coro.save``' marks the point where a coroutine is considered suspened (and thus eligible for resumption).
 Its return value should be consumed by exactly one `coro.suspend` intrinsic.